Property Tax: What It Is, What It Does And How It’s Calculated

 What Are Property Tax Exemptions?

 In some cases, homeowners can qualify for a property tax exemption.
 Some of the most common property tax exemptions are available for seniors, veterans and homesteaders.
-These property tax exemptions will reduce, but do not usually eliminate, property taxes.
+These property tax exemptions will reduce, but don't usually eliminate, property taxes.

 Can I Deduct My Property Taxes From My Federal Taxes?

 State and local taxes have traditionally been deductible in full from federal income tax.
-However, in high-tax states, there were tax changes enacted in 2019 that capped these deductions at $10,000.
+However, there were tax changes enacted in 2017 that capped these deductions at $10,000 that could affect those in high-tax states.

 What Happens If I Fail To Pay My Property Taxes?